lulav/LRS_Documentation/blog/Cannon/index.md

 and choose `simulation_cannon_analytic` from the menue, the simulation will run 10 times (sequentially), and each time the cannon will have a different initial angle.
 By looking at the results, we can hopefully come to the conclusion that 45 degrees is the optimal angle.

 More options for configuring your simulation are [discussed](#configuring-a-simulation-1) in the next section.
-For user defined functions and further details about configuring Citros simulations in general, refer to the [CLI Documentation](https://github.com/lulav/citros_doc/blob/main/docs_cli/index.md).
+For user defined functions and further details about configuring CITROS simulations in general, refer to the [CLI Documentation](https://github.com/lulav/citros_doc/blob/main/docs_cli/index.md).

-## Cannon via Citros (online)
+## Cannon via CITROS (online)

 ### Prerequisites
-In addition to the prerquisites for working with the Citros CLI offline, make sure:
+In addition to the prerquisites for working with the CITROS CLI offline, make sure:

 - You have a working internet connection.
 - You have signed up to [Citos](https://citros.io) and have your login password.

-Using the Citros CLI online is very similar, from the user's standpoint, to using it offline.
+Using the CITROS CLI online is very similar, from the user's standpoint, to using it offline.
 We still use the `init` and `run` commands, albeit with slite alterations or different consequences.
-In addition, there are a few more commands necessary to interact with the Citros cloud.
+In addition, there are a few more commands necessary to interact with the CITROS cloud.

 ### logging in